-- 1. Set the machine to a safe condition.
-For instructions, see Safe Condition on page 9. - Check all of the moving parts and remove all entangled material. - 3.
+- Set the machine to a safe condition.
+For instructions, see Safe Condition on page 9. - 2.
+Check all of the moving parts and remove all entangled material. - 3.
 Clean the machine.
-For instructions, see Clean the Machine on page 60 - 4.
+For instructions, see Clean the Machine on page 65 - 4.
 Start the machine, let it run for a few minutes to remove any moisture, and then stop the machine. - 5.
 Do step 1 again.

 - 6. Examine the machine fully, including internal components.
 Replace or repair any worn or damaged components. - 7.
 Paint scratches and dents to prevent rust. - 8.
 Do one of the following: - If the machine will be in storage for one to three months, add stabilizer to the engine fuel, and then operate the engine for a minimum of three minutes to move the stabilizer through the engine. - If the machine will be in storage for longer than three months, replace the engine fuel with an alkylate or appropriate engineered fuel.
 These fuel types prevent the buildup of deposits in the engine.
-For more information, see Engine Fuel on page 45.
-For instructions, see Replace the Engine Fuel on page 43. - 9.
+For more information, see Engine Fuel on page 49.
+For instructions, see Replace the Engine Fuel on page 47. - 9.
 Park the machine in the storage location. - 10.
 Disconnect the tow vehicle.
-For instructions, see Disconnect from a Ball-Mount Hitch on page 39. - 11.
+For instructions, see Disconnect from a Ball-Mount Hitch on page 43. - 11.
 Adjust the trailer jack to make the machine as level as possible.
 If the machine must be on soft ground, put boards or plates under the trailer jack to increase the surface area. - 12.
 Block the machine wheels to prevent accidental movement and increase the wheel bearing life. - 13.
+Close the chipper hopper.
+For instructions, see Close the Chipper Hopper on page 27. - 14.
 Remove the battery.
 Store the battery in a cool, dry place, where it cannot freeze.
 Connect a battery maintainer to keep it at full charge.
-See Figure 30 on page 42.
-For instructions, see Remove the Battery on page 51. - 14.
+See Figure 32 on page 46.
+For instructions, see Remove the Battery on page 56. - 15.
 If the machine must be stored outdoors, cover the machine with a waterproof tarp.